changetocoding/WebLessonPlan/Lesson16-TalkingServers2.md

 https://developer.mozilla.org/en-US/docs/Learn/Forms/Sending_and_retrieving_form_data

-Nice diagram about client/server architectures on that page too
+Nice diagram about client/server architectures on that page too.

+Most forms are post request.
+What is difference between POST & GET

+Answer (see lesson 14, "talking to servers I" too):
+- Post tends to be updating data.
+No query parameters
+- GET tends to be to fetch data.

+So Forms naturally tend to be post requests.
+But can also have get request

+## Html Form, No Javascript
 ```html
 <form action="http://www.foo.com" method="GET">
   <div>